ncats/translator-workflows/OrangeQ1.5_Regulatory_Motif_Signature/README.md

  c. is there a minimal working distance between motifs (binding sites) a TF needs to bind?

-How little may regions have in common and still warrent an association?
+How little may regions have in common and still warrant an association?

   a.
 Current using a part in five (20%)
   b.
 At 20%  similarity half the FA gene set report no associations.